Sanjukta Chakravorti

-Sanjukta Chakravorti is a geologist and palaeobiologist at the Geological Studies Unit, Indian Statistical Institute Kolkata, India where she is a senior research fellow and her research focuses on Gondwanan Geology and Triassic temnospondyl amphibians from India.
+Sanjukta Chakravorti is a geologist and palaeobiologist.
+She completed her PhD from the Geological Studies Unit, Indian Statistical Institute Kolkata, India where she is an Honorary Visiting Scientist.
+Her research focuses on Gondwanan Geology and Triassic temnospondyl amphibians from India.
 She also actively works on palaeoecology and palaeobiology of marine vertebrates in India.
+Sanjukta currently conducts her research at the State Museum of Natural History Stuttgart.

 Biography

 Chakravorti received her undergraduate degree (B.Sc.) in geology (2012) and a master's degree (M.Sc.) in applied geology (2014) from the University of Calcutta.
 She has extensively revised maps of the Early, Middle and Late Triassic Gondwana Formations of all the four major Gondwana Basins in India.
 She initially joined the Indian Statistical Institute after being awarded the prestigious and competitive junior research fellowship (2014) and was subsequently awarded the senior research fellowship in 2016.

 During her PhD, Chakravorti has been a visiting scientist studying vertebrate fossils at Teylers Museum, Haarlem, Netherlands (2016), Muséum National d'Histoire Naturelle (MNHN), Paris (2017), University of Opole, Poland and Institute of Palaeobiology, Polish Academy of Sciences (2018) and Department of Earth Science, Faculdade de Ciências e Tecnologia, Caparica, Portugal (2018).